Home > GPU > GPU Buyer's Guide

 You’re getting Frozr 4 thermal design here, which basically just means upgraded fans, alongside other advanced innovations such as a nickel-plated copper baseplate and a square design core piper, that maximizes contact with the GPU baseplate for even more heat dissipation.

-Overall, these cards look set to impress, and will likely be the most popular for most people.
+Overall, these cards look set to impress and will likely be the most popular for most people.

 Vanguard

 There will be three Vanguard GPUs from MSI – one base, one launch version, and one OC.
-These cards are essentially similar to the gamer trio, but have a bit more to them in terms of unique design, and a slightly different cooling setup.
+These cards are essentially similar to the gamer trio, but have a bit more to them in terms of unique design and a slightly different cooling setup.

-For cooling, they have Hyper Frozr Thermal Design, which has some of the latest innovations in cooing design.
+For cooling, they have Hyper Frozr Thermal Design, which has some of the latest innovations in cooling design.
 Notably, their Wave Curved 4.0 heatsink, with wave edges, and a high-low fin design that amplifies airflow.

 Aesthetically, this goes for a much more futuristic look and feel, and there are some bold design choices here that’ll likely divide opinion, but will for sure make a statement.

-For the Vanguard SOC, you’re getting 2745 MHz extreme performance, and 2739 MHz boost, and the OC version you’re getting 2715 MHz extreme and 2700 MHz boost.
-The launch edition gets 2745 MHz and 2730 Mhz.
+For the Vanguard SOC, you’re getting 2745 MHz extreme performance, and 2739 MHz boost, and the OC version,\ you’re getting 2715 MHz extreme and 2700 MHz boost.
+The launch edition gets 2745 MHz and 2730 MHz.

 Unsurprisingly, the best performing of the list so far, but likely to be one of the most expensive too.